 “In our discussion with Rabbi Metzger,” added Rabbi Elefant, “we agreed to strengthen our ties by offering the Chief Rabbinate access to our database of kosher certified products.
 Rabbi Metzger was extremely grateful for this offer.”

-After visiting OU headquarters, Rabbi Metzger traveled with Rabbi Genack to the Empire Kosher Poultry slaughterhouse in Mifflintown, PA, where Rabbi Metzger was impressed both by the quality of the schochtim (ritual slaughterers) and mashgichim (the kosher certifiers) and by the excellent kashrut program in place.
+After visiting OU headquarters, Rabbi Yona Metzger traveled with Rabbi Genack to the Empire Kosher Poultry slaughterhouse in Mifflintown, PA, where Rabbi Metzger was impressed both by the quality of the schochtim (ritual slaughterers) and mashgichim (the kosher certifiers) and by the excellent kashrut program in place.